lorrainea/CNEFinder/README.md

 <b>Description</b>: Given two genomes r and q, and a reference and query gene (or coordinate values), CNEFinder finds CNE matches between either the positions of the provided genes or coordinate values of the respective chromosomes of r and q.

-<b>Installation</b>: To compile MIM, please follow the instructions given in file INSTALL.
+<b>Installation</b>: To compile CNEFinder, please follow the instructions given in file INSTALL.
 ```
  Usage: CNEFinder <options>
  Standard (Mandatory):